MaStadel/QualitativeCodingAppLorentzWorkshop/README.md

 (<https://posit.co/download/rstudio-desktop/>).

 Additionally you will need a datafile and codebook.
-For this workshop we will use the data_respproc.csv datafile and the Codebook_responseprocess.csv codebook file that you can both download from this repository.
+For this workshop we will use the following files: data_respproc.csv (to be downloaded from the google drive workshop folder) Codebook_responseprocess.csv (to be downloaded from this repository)

 ## How to use this app?